 Areas Of Your House That That You Can Waterproof Yourself

 Sealing windows, doors, and holes in the wall where vents and wires pass through walls are very easy for most homeowners to fix themselves.
 By doing this type of interior waterproofing, you can immediately reduce the amount of moisture that passes through the walls.
-This is the first line of defense and one of the most important steps towards making your house water resistant.
+This is the first line of defense and one of the most important steps toward making your house water-resistant.

 Additionally, while windows can be fairly difficult to install properly, adding new doors to your home can be an easy fix that will not just make your house more water resistant but also improve energy efficiency so you can keep your house heated correctly.